Center of luxury and lifestyle in Cascais e Estoril

 Why a Cascais e Estoril property?

 Cascais and Estoril’s neighborhoods feature various properties for purchase, ranging from apartments to free-standing houses, and include Alto dos Gaios, Galiza, and the coastal area of São João do Estoril.
-These family-friendly suburbs are within a short distance to amenities such as supermarkets, churches and local schools.
-Futher north are the more residential neighborhoods of Pau Gordo, which borders the Estoril Golf Club.
+These family-friendly suburbs are within a short distance to amenities such as supermarkets, churches, and local schools.
+Further north are the more residential neighborhoods of Pau Gordo, which borders the Estoril Golf Club.

 The climate of Cascais and Estoril is quite temperate and occasional wind gusts flow in from the Atlantic Ocean and provide a coastal breeze.
 Summers, when the days grace its residents with nearly eleven hours of sunshine, are warm and humid with average temperatures of 23 degrees Celsius (74 degrees Fahrenheit).
 Winters are cooler and windy: the coldest temperatures dip to twelve degrees Celsius (53 degrees Fahrenheit) and the area gets as few as four or five hours of sunlight per day.
 Cascais and Estoril see the largest amount of rainfall in November, with up to 144 millimeters (or 5.6 inches) of rain during the month.